January 4, 2006

 - During our conference, I can refer to past memos.

-- Serve as filing system for those of you that are disorganized.
+- Serve as filing system for those of you that are disorganized (vast majority).

 - You can show them to your vendors during tech support calls.

-- Ease of leveraging past efforts.
+- Leveraging past efforts.
 Avoid re-inventing the wheel.

 - Providing more cost-effective